lundqvistr/manual_medfak_research_data/manual.md

 We do not claim that the suggestions made here are the only possible ways to work or the unequivocally "best" ways.
 We do however claim that the approach suggested is simple enough to use in most or even all research projects, and that adherence to the suggestions can be expected to make your life in research smoother.

 ### For whom is this document written?
-The targeted audience is staff in any way involved in research - PhD students, supervisors,... - inexperienced and experienced alike.
+The primary audience is of course those new in research, such as PhD students.
+There are however others involved which also could make use of the recommendations.
+It is first of all not a given that time spent in research always results in effective and efficient procedures, experience is simply not enough.
+We also hope that the document can be used by supervisors to ease the way for their students.
+So the targeted audience is a general one: staff in any way involved in research - PhD students, supervisors,... - inexperienced and experienced alike.

 ### How to use this document
 ?Vad ska in här?
 Kan rubrik och avsnitt strykas?